 Plaintxt for EZ Updates

+To make things easier, I’ve uploaded a plain-text version of the 2010 IP Blacklist.
 The text file contains the IP addresses only, each on its own line.
-I will keep this file updated with fresh data as it becomes available.
+I will try to keep this file updated with fresh data as it becomes available.
 I will also post some of my other blacklists in plaintxt format and keep those updated as well.
 Any of these files may be used in your own security/blacklist scripts as a source of data.
 It’s nice to automate this kind of stuff, but you still want to keep an eye on my feed for news of updates.